 The Sennheiser MKH416 is a super-cardioid microphone with a reputation for being one of the top tools of documentary filmmakers.
 It’s not cheap, but there’s a reason why professionals reach for it day in and day out: it picks up clear dialog sound from a distance while getting rid of background noise from nearby traffic, airplanes, or other distractions.
-The 416 has been used on thousands of Hollywood movies, TV shows and documentary productions and is universally regarded as a great mic.
+The 416 has been used on thousands of Hollywood movies, TV shows and documentary productions and is universally regarded as a great mic (an earlier version of this mic has been around since the 1960s!).
 And, on top of that it’s built like a tank so it can withstand plenty of abuse from run and gun style filmmaking.

 Article continues below

 Rode NTG-3 Microphone (Check reviews & prices)

 A newer competitor in the documentary shotgun microphone game is the Rode NTG-3, a solid boom microphone with a desirable narrow pickup pattern, allowing you to isolate the sound of your documentary film subjects without also getting distracting background noise.
 Rode also offers other shotgun microphones, but this is by far the most respected of their lineup among location sound operators.

 The NTG-3 is available in complete kit form which also includes XLR cable, a a boom pole with coiled XLR inside it, a mount, and a blimp style windscreen which will cut down on wind noise.

 Audio Technica AT 897 (Check reviews & prices)